-Module type Compulsory module

-Lecturer(s) Hopp Christian, Matter Ulrich, Pruschak Gernot

-Module responsibility Hopp Christian, Matter Ulrich, Pruschak Gernot

-In the course DR1 - Scientific Research Methods students develop basic academic research skills and learn how to understand, conduct, and comprehend scientific research.
+ECTS 6 Study language English Module type Compulsory module Lecturer(s) Gees Thomas, Hopp Christian, Pruschak Gernot Module responsibility Gees Thomas, Hopp Christian, Pruschak Gernot Short description of the module In the course DR1 Scientific Research Methods students develop basic academic research skills and learn how to understand, conduct, and comprehend scientific research.
 The teaching and learning will be embedded in an open science environment/framework.
 The course provides students with an introduction to all steps of a scientific research process.
 This does not only enable them with crucial skills needed in the additional research courses of the Master program, including writing their Master Thesis, but also enhances their critical thinking and analytic skills needed for solving practitioners problems.
-The focus is on comprehending, applying, and learning-by-doing.
-The learning objective of the course is that students can disentangle high-quality research from scientifically questionable research, deliver a concise research proposal in form of a preregistration and undergo all steps of a scientific research project (albeit in abbreviated form).
-To this end, students will read, analyze and assess high-quality and fraudulent research publications and develop their own research question.
+The focus is on comprehending, application, and learning-by-doing.
+The learning objective of the course is that students deliver a concise research proposal in form of a preregistration and undergo all steps of a scientific research project (albeit in abbreviated form).
+To this end, students will discuss their research philosophy, deliver an elaborate and in-depth literature review of their respective topic, and potentially develop their research question further.
 The research proposal is developed over six learning cycles following the path of a standard research process with asynchronous virtual inputs and interactive on-campus discussions, presentations and coachings.
 The results will be presented in the last on-campus block in form of a science SLAM.

-Knowledge of and skills in research methods on a Bachelor Thesis level.
+Requirements Knowledge of and skills in research methods on a Bachelor Thesis level.

-Competencies upon completion Subject: Students

-- Understand the scientific and practical importance of a research question and find relevant, high-quality, and state of the art literature. - Can critically assess the validity of research publications. - Know the value of theories, models, and hypotheses for science and practice. - Know and understand different types of research designs (grounded theory vs. causal research) - Apply an appropriate research design to a research question - Know, understand, and apply research methods appropriately and defend why the methods allow to find answers for the question - Know and understand how to collect data for quantitative and qualitative study - Create a research proposal in the context of digital business - Understand the value of open science practices

-- Focus on self-study and reflective learning - Take on responsibility to work with the course material in the learning cycles and to understand, question and reflect on the course material - Are required to actively participate and prepare for class and get familiar with tools and methods used in distance learning - Are required to comment on, discuss and give feedback to other students in the on-campus sessions - Are challenged to reflect on their existing knowledge and experience and to integrate new insights in their practice and thinking - Can use data sharing tools

-- Understand the influences and effects of technological, organizational, and social research trends for future work arrangements, conditions, and organizations - Manage others and alleviate uncertainty and ambiguity in group work when group dynamics in the discussion of potential research questions and approaches unfold. - Develop empathy and can take on different point of views and establish common ground - Recognize difficult situations, develop an understanding for viable solutions, and translate them from the research context into the business context.
+Competencies upon completion Subject: Students $\hfill \square$ Understand the scientific and practical importance of a research question and find relevant, high-quality, and state of the art literature $\hfill\square$ Know philosophical research positions and understand their consequences for the research design (and the applicability and generalizability of the answers generated) $\hfill\square$ Know the value of theories, models, and hypotheses for science and practice ☐ Know and understand different types of research designs (grounded theory vs. causal research) □ Apply an appropriate research design to a research question $\hfill\square$ Know, understand, and apply research methods appropriately and defend why the methods allow t find answers for the question ☐ Know and understand how to collect data for quantitative and qualitative study □ Create a research proposal in the context of digital business ☐ Understand the value of open science practices Method: Students □ Focus on self-study and reflective learning $\hfill\Box$ Take on responsibility to work with the course material in the learning cycles and to understand, question and reflect on the course material $\hfill\Box$ Are required to actively participate and prepare for class and get familiar with tools and methods used in distance learning $\hfill\Box$ Are required to comment on, discuss and give feedback to other students in the on-campus sessions $\hfill \Box$ Are challenged to reflect on their existing knowledge and experience and to integrate new insights in their practice and thinking ☐ Can use data sharing tools Social: Students $\hfill \square$ Understand the influences and effects of technological, organizational, and social research trends for future work arrangements, conditions, and organizations $\hfill\square$ Manage others and alleviate uncertainty and ambiguity in group work when group dynamics in the discussion of potential research questions and approaches unfold. $\hfill\Box$ Develop empathy and can take on different point of views and establish common ground $\hfill\square$ Recognize difficult situations, develop an understanding for viable solutions, and translate them from the research context into the business context.

+DR1 - Scientific Research Methods - MWD1005